 The good news?
 These fluctuations can occur on a month-to-month basis, depending on when Facebook implements new changes (they typically roll out new features gradually).
 This means you can (and should) review your Facebook metrics and adjust your Facebook marketing tactics on a regular basis.

-Yet one constant remains: Writing quality content that people WANT to engage with – while varying that content and posting it on a regular schedule – has literally never been more important!
+Yet one constant remains: Writing quality content that people WANT to engage with – while varying that content and posting it on a regular schedule (thanks to your easy Facebook scheduler) – has literally never been more important!

 This update to a classic post talks about what is a “good” reach on Facebook and how to think about reach in the brave new world of the latest algorithm updates.